qiskit-community/prototype-zne/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Create a report to help us improve 🤔.
+about: Create a report to make amends.
-labels: [bug]
+labels: [bug, triage]
 title: ''
 assignees: ''
 ---